bigfix/developer.bigfix.com/site/pages/other/explorer-api/status.md

 The status of the BigFix Explorer can be either "Starting" or "Online".
 The status of the BigFix Explorer connection to the BigFix Server can be: "Connecting", "Online", or "Server Unreachable".
 When the BigFix Explorer is loading the datastores, its status is "Starting" and the status of its connection to the BigFix Server is "Connecting".
-When the BigFix Explorer service is online, its status is "Online" and the status of its connection to the BigFix Server is "Online" or "Server Unreachable", depending on whether the connection to the BigFix Server can be established or not.
+When the BigFix Explorer status is "Online", the status of its connection to the BigFix Server may be "Online", "Server Unreachable" or "Invalid Explorer Certificate", depending on whether the connection to the BigFix Server can be established and the BigFix Explorer certificate is valid.

 **Request:** URL is all that is required.